TeoNikolov/BVHView/README.md

 - `--groundGridX` (int) : The number of grid cells along the X axis. *Default=11*
 - `--groundGridZ` (int) : The number of grid cells along the Z axis. *Default=11*
 - `--groundCellWidth` (float) : The size of each grid cell. *Default=2.0*

-### Executable

-Windows:
-- For releases at `BVHView/bvhview.exe`
-- For your own builds at `build/BVHView/bvhview.exe`

-Linux:
-- There are no releases currently
-- For your own builds at `build/BVHView/bvhview`

 ## Mesh support
 BVHView (specifically raylib) supports `.gltf`, not `.fbx` meshes.
 Read below how you can obtain those.